Trey Mancini Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings

-- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the third-best in the league.

-- The Rangers have a 3.34 team ERA that ranks ninth across all MLB pitching staffs.
+- The Rangers' 3.86 team ERA ranks 11th across all league pitching staffs.

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Rangers pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in baseball.

-- Perez (1-0) pitches for the Rangers to make his second start this season.
+- Gray (0-1) pitches for the Rangers to make his second start this season.

-- In his last time out on Sunday, the left-hander threw 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.
+- The righty last appeared on Tuesday against the Baltimore Orioles, when he threw 6 1/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.